nrdxp/nickel-nix-configurations/README.md

 ## TODO for MVP

+- **Flesh out types** - Types are barebones for demonstration purposes, but could be fleshed out to provide more structure
 - **Expand Example** - Write a few more services to demonstrate how services might interact
 - **Implement Library Code** - Write library functions to automate the Nickel profile merging and high-level service merging
 - **Build an Output** - Build an actual derivation based on the generated configuration, demonstrating how one might build individual services, or even an entire system